openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

   Waiting for Peer Responses

   All submitted peer responses have been assessed.
 Check back later to see if more learners have submitted responses.
-You'll receive your grade after you complete the peer assessment and self assessment steps, and after your peers have assessed your response.
+You will receive your grade after you complete the peer assessment and self assessment steps, and after your peers have assessed your response.

 Note that you can view your own responses at any time after you submit them.
 To do this, for the response you want to view, select the **Your Response**